Undercover Mode Asked a Question Nobody Wants to Answer

 The logic is simple.
 Claude Code knows which repo it’s running in.
 If it’s an Anthropic-internal repo (there’s a hardcoded allowlist — which also leaked, revealing names like claude-cli-internal, anthropic monorepo, and the mysterious casino) — it operates normally.
 If it’s any other repo, it switches to Undercover Mode: commit messages can’t mention AI, can’t reference Anthropic internals, must look like any regular engineer’s output.

-Here’s the detail that matters: you can force Undercover Mode on with an environment variable.
-You cannot force it off.
+Here’s the detail that matters: the environment variable CLAUDE_CODE_UNDERCOVER=1 can force this mode on.
+Nothing can force it off.
 It’s a one-way door.

 What this means in practice: every Anthropic employee who uses Claude Code to contribute to open source projects has had their AI-assisted commits silently stripped of AI attribution.
 By design, not by accident.

 The “one-way door” design is interesting in itself.
-You can choose to go undercover, but you can’t choose to explicitly label AI — there’s no
+Engineers can choose to go undercover, but they can’t choose to explicitly label AI — there’s no

 CLAUDE_CODE_UNDERCOVER=0option.
-The default is invisible; at most you can go more invisible.It’s like phone cameras that default to beauty filters: you can adjust the intensity, but there’s no setting that adds a label saying “this photo has a filter.”
+The default is invisible; at most, more invisible.It’s like phone cameras that default to beauty filters: users can adjust the intensity, but there’s no setting that adds a label saying “this photo has a filter.”
 Every product design encodes an assumption — and this assumption is that engineers don’t want people to know. ╮(╯▽╰)╭

 The Whole Industry Is Already Not Attributing

-Before we single out Anthropic, let’s look at the three main tools.
+Before singling out Anthropic, let’s look at the three main tools.

 GitHub Copilot first.
-You type a few characters, Copilot suggests a completion, you press Tab.
-The mainstream position is: that code is yours.
-You made the final call.
-You pressed Tab.
+An engineer types a few characters, Copilot suggests a completion, they press Tab.
+The mainstream position: that code belongs to the developer.
+A human made the final call, pressed Tab, and takes responsibility.
 GitHub’s ToS agrees: generated output is the user’s.

 ChatGPT and Claude’s chat interface?
-You ask, it generates, you copy-paste.
-One extra step, same logic: you decided whether to use it, whether to review it, whether to change it.
+A developer asks, the AI generates, copy-paste follows.
+One extra step, same logic: a human decided whether to use it, whether to review it, whether to change it.
 Attribution rests on “a human filtered and judged.”

 Then there’s Claude Code Undercover: actively erases evidence that AI was involved.